-One of the most significant changes we have to face as we age is the fact that our bodies don’t work as well or as efficiently as they used to work when we were younger.
-This is an extraordinarily tricky phenomenon for women over 50 to face.
-The reality is that our metabolism changes and slows down as we age.
+One of the most significant changes we face as we age is the fact that our bodies don’t work as well or as efficiently as they used to work when we were younger.
+Our body changes are a tricky phenomenon for women over 50 to face.
+The reality is our metabolism changes and slows down as we age.
 Those changes don’t happen overnight.
-But instead, they’re related to the gradual way in which our hormones shift.
-To help us deal with the frustrations we experience because of binge eating, emotional eating, and especially, night time eating, we need to understand how metabolism works.
+Instead, they’re related to the gradual way in which our hormones shift.
+To help us deal with the frustrations, we experience because of binge eating, emotional eating, and especially night time eating; we need to understand how metabolism works.
 We also need to learn about how hormonal shifts that occur as we mature affect how our aging bodies adapt to those changes as they relate to metabolism.

 Metabolism is a complex process by which the body uses biology to convert everything we consume (food and drink that equal calories) into the energy that fuels our bodies.

 Our hormones determine the rate at which the body uses those calories.
 Everyone is different when it comes to their hormonal makeup.
 Many factors play a part in how fast or how well our metabolism works.
 Those factors can include:

 Part of the aging process (as unpleasant as it seems) involves hormonal changes.
 The change in hormone levels can have a significant impact on the way our bodies store or lose fat.
 Those hormonal changes cause our metabolism to change.
 And the most significant changes in metabolism occur around menopause, and for most women, that starts at sometime around the age of 50.
 The hormone that has the most significant impact on our metabolic changes is estrogen, and estrogen levels go down as we approach and enter menopause.